vaharoni/arpolytest/README.md

+### SOLVED
+The reasoning is now clear.
+See update section at the bottom.

 This repo exists to support [this Stack Overflow question] (http://stackoverflow.com/questions/40163087/is-it-really-necessary-to-override-the-type-method-for-activerecord-polymor).

 This repo can be used to test the way polymorphic associations in Rails behave with Single Table Inheritance.